Australia Process Service

 Suppose service of the documents is required on a corporation.
 In that case, service will ordinarily be attended to by delivering the documents and leaving them with a person at the corporation's registered address.

 Suppose service of the documents is required on a business that is not a registered corporation.
-In that case, service is effected by delivering the documents and leaving them with a person at the business address who appears to be in control or management of the business.
+In that case, service is affected by delivering the documents and leaving them with a person at the business address who appears to be in control or management.

 Please note that service cannot be affected by sending documents to or leaving them at a Post Office Box address.

-Voluntary service is carried out by either a bailiff of the court or an enforcement officer.
+Voluntary service is carried out by either a court bailiff or an enforcement officer.
 The bailiff or enforcement officer will locate the person to be served, identify them (by asking them to confirm their name), and then ask if they will voluntarily accept the service of the documents.
 If so, the documents or a copy will be left with that person.

 Please note that Voluntary Service cannot be effected on a Post Office Box address.